-- The "What is Pelvic Inflamatory Disease or PID?" brochure is also available in Portable Document Format (PDF, 226KB, 2pg)
+- The "What is Pelvic Inflamatory Disease or PID?" brochure is also available in Portable Document Format (PDF)

-Pelvic inflammatory disease, or PID, is when part of a woman's reproductive system gets infected.
-This includes the uterus, fallopian tubes, ovaries and even inside the lower belly (abdomen).
-About one million women get PID each year in the United States.
+Pelvic Inflammatory Disease, or PID, is when part of a woman's reproductive system gets infected.
+This includes the uterus, Fallopian tubes, ovaries and even inside the lower belly (abdomen).
+About 1 million women get PID each year in the United States.
 Most often, women under 25, especially teens, get PID.

 What causes PID?

 Many kinds of bacteria can cause PID.
 The most common bacteria are two sexually transmitted diseases (STDs), gonorrhea and Chlamydia.
 But, bacteria that are usually found in the vagina may also cause PID.

 Most people have an STD before they get PID.
 But, not everyone gets PID by having sex.

 Your risk for getting PID may rise if you:

 - Use an IUD (an intrauterine device for birth control), or